HaldInc/HaldInc.github.io/index.md

 # Jacob Hald - Projects
-First of all, welcome to my little World on GitHub.
+Welcome to my little World on GitHub.
 This page serves mainly as my personal project build log, but as some people have asked me if I could share files and project info, I took the step and made a public page in 2021 (Covid-times).
 Feel free to contact me if you have any questions or comments.

   Listed projects: